Bushido: Muromachi-Azuchi (1336–1603)

 Nabeshima Naoshige (1538–1618) says similarly, that it is shameful for any man to die without having risked his life in battle, regardless of rank, and that "bushidō is in being crazy to die.
-Fifty or more could not kill one such a man.
+Fifty or more could not kill one such a man".
 However, Naoshige also suggests that "everyone should personally know exertion as it is known in the lower classes".

 By the mid-16th century, several of Japan's most powerful warlords began to vie for supremacy over territories amidst the Kyoto government's waning power.
 With Kyoto's capture by the warlord Oda Nobunaga in 1573, the Muromachi period concluded.

-In 1551 CE, one of the first western people to visit Japan was the Roman Catholic missionary Francis Xavier.
-The description of Francis shows that honor, weaponry and warfare were valued of utmost importance in Japanese culture.
+In 1551 CE, one of the first Western people to visit Japan was the Roman Catholic missionary Francis Xavier.
+The description of Francis shows that honor, weaponry, and warfare were valued as of utmost importance in Japanese culture.

 The Japanese are very ambitious of honors and distinctions, and think themselves superior to all nations in military glory and valor.
 They prize and honor all that has to do with war, and all such things, and there is nothing of which they are so proud as of weapons adorned with gold and silver.
-They always wear swords and daggers both in and out of the house, and when they go to sleep they hang them at the bed's head.
+They always wear swords and daggers both in and out of the house, and when they go to sleep, they hang them at the head of the bed.
 In short, they value arms more than any people I have ever seen.
-They are excellent archers, and usually fight on foot, though there is no lack of horses in the country.
+They are excellent archers and usually fight on foot, though there is no lack of horses in the country.
 They are very polite to each other, but not to foreigners, whom they utterly despise.
-They spend their means on arms, bodily adornment, and on a number of attendants, and do not in the least care to save money.
+They spend their means on arms, bodily adornment, and on several attendants, and do not in the least care to save money.
 They are, in short, a very warlike people, and engaged in continual wars among themselves; the most powerful in arms bearing the most extensive sway.
 They have all one sovereign, although for one hundred and fifty years past the princes have ceased to obey him, and this is the cause of their perpetual feuds.